Located at the headwaters of Wicomico Creek, Allen took on its current name in 1884, when it was named after the village's first postmaster.

 Named after the biblical city, Hebron got its start as a shipping point on the railroad.

 Originally known as Barren Creek, Mardela Springs was named for the famous mineral springs found there.
 Some are still in existence.
-Mardela Springs is home to the Adkins Historical Museum Complex, which dates back as far as the 1700s.
+Mardela Springs is home to the Adkins Historical and Museum Complex, which dates back as far as the 1700s.
+Visit the Town of Mardela Springs, Maryland

 Named after a Native American tribe, this town is bordered by the Nanticoke River.